Street Markets In London for fabulous food, vintage & more

 The Market has been in existence for 150 years these days it’s a small food market with up to 50 stalls presenting some of the best street food in London but it is only open Monday to Friday lunchtimes.

 Featuring every kind of food you can think of, loads of vegetarian and vegan options, Indian, Thai, Mexico, Turkish, Brazilian, and pies – oh god the pies.

 Nearest Tube Station: Barbican / Old Street

 #13 Covent Garden

 It wouldn’t be an article on great London Markets without mentioning Covent Garden.
-A London landmark since the early days this beautiful market has reinvented itself and is now a tourist destination and for serious shoppers.
+A London landmark since the early days this beautiful market has reinvented itself and is now a tourist destination for serious shoppers.

-On Mondays it full of stalls selling collectables and antiques and from Tuesday to Sunday it hosts everything from soaps to nuts.
+On Mondays, it is full of stalls selling collectables and antiques and from Tuesday to Sunday, it hosts everything from soaps to nuts.